-Fact Check Your Feed: Could A COVID-19 Vaccine Come Out Before Election Day?
+Fact Check My Feed: Could A COVID-19 Vaccine Come Out Before Election Day?

 This story is part of Science Friday’s coverage on the novel coronavirus, the agent of the disease COVID-19.
 Listen to experts discuss the spread, outbreak response, and treatment.